felixthln/pysimtra/docs/source/getting_started/limitations.rst

 Limitations
 ===========

-List of all currently not implemented features.
+This section lists all currently not implemented features of the original SIMTRA.